kristyanne/fe-starter/docs/gulp-tasks.md

 ### CSS

+`./gulp/tasks/css.js`

 Fairly straightforward, run this if you want to compile the SASS to CSS.

 Firstly, the CSS will be linted.
 If it passes linting, the CSS will be compiled.
 Then, the task will run the newly generated CSS through autoprefixer (automatically adds vendor prefixes to CSS rules) and cssnano (minifies the CSS).
 Finally, it will then put the final optimised CSS file into the ./dist directory.

+The [stylelint](https://github.com/stylelint/stylelint) configuration is defined in `.src/.stylelintrc`.
+The linting configuration allows us to maintain consistent code standards and style across the project so please don't change this file without consulting the other devs first.

 ```sh
 $ gulp css
 ```

 ### Icons

+`./gulp/tasks/icons.js`

 This task will generate an SVG sprite containing the SVG files located in ./src/svg/icons.
 If at any point you need to add new icons to the sprite, just add them to that directory and on the next `build` or `icons` task, they will be added to the spritesheet.